cha-devopsdays/docs.chattanoogadevopsdays.org/docs/overview.md

 description: An overview of the things we do.
 title: Overview
 sidebar_position: 2
+tags: ["people","process"]
 ---

 ## Overview

+Over the last 3 events, we've discovered a number of things that we wish we would have known when we started organizing Devopsdays Chattanooga.
+The goal of this entire site is to provide guidance and structure to the broader organizing committee, as well as the various subcommittees and roles that emerge as a part of putting on the conference.

+### How to use this site

+Broadly, this site covers 3 overall topics:

+* [People][people-tag]
+* [Process][process-tag]
+* [Technology][technology-tag]

+If you're looking for a people

+However, this event tends to be process-heavy with the aim of making Devopsdays Chattanooga happen as smoothly as possible.
+The bulk of each subcomitttee's processes are in the following 2 locations:

+* [The runbooks][runbooks]
+* [Conference day][conference-day]

+These two sections are generally organized by each subcommittee's function (e.g., Finance, Marketing, etc.), so for any questions that pertain to a specific committee, explore its respective runbook collection.

+For any o

 ## Expecatations of committee members